LG LFX25961AL refrigerator woes

 Water leak!

-Uh oh!.
+Uh oh!
 Water leak behind the fridge.

-Water had pooled up near the evaporator pool in the back of the fridge and started to overflow.
+Water had pooled up in the evaporator pool in the back of the fridge and started to overflow.
 I dried everything up and let it run a little bit.
 Water droplets were coming out of the water line going up to the fridge.

 Looking closer, there was electrical tape around where a small hole was in the line.
 Previous owner must have had a small leak and electrical tape fixed it enough, due to the low pressure from before.
 When I fixed it, the high pressure caused more of a leak.